Breathing life into extraordinary promotional label conceptsPosted on April 17th, 2020

 - Educating your customers while promoting your products — A lawn and garden company wanted to educate its customers about when to use its grass seed and other lawn care products.
 We incorporated NFC labels at the store display level, allowing customers to opt in to regular, educational notifications.

 - Embedding NFC chips into a temporary tattoo — For a major movie premier, we incorporated NFC technology into temporary tattoos.
-When a moviegoer tapped their tattoo, the main character would pop up in their selfie camera — and they could take a selfie with them.
+When a moviegoer tapped their tattoo, the main character would pop up in their selfie camera — and they could take a picture with them.

 Handling high-value sweepstakes games